erez-avidan/Mok/readme.md

 ## What?

-Mok (pronounced "Mak") is a made to be fast, using Source Generators makes it blazing fast while most other mocking libraries still use reflection ([Castle.DynamicProxy](https://github.com/castleproject/Core/blob/master/docs/dynamicproxy.md))
+Mok is a made to be fast, using Source Generators makes it blazing fast while most other mocking libraries still use reflection ([Castle.DynamicProxy](https://github.com/castleproject/Core/blob/master/docs/dynamicproxy.md))

 Another important aspect for this library is to be familiar, taking the well known syntax from [Moq](https://github.com/devlooped/moq/) and not reinventing the API, making it easier to migrate an existing project